: a distinctive atmosphere surrounding a given source

 : a subtle sensory stimulus (such as an aroma)

 medical: a subjective (see subjectiveentry 1 sense 4b) sensation (as of voices, colored lights, or crawling and numbness) experienced at the onset of a neurological condition and especially a migraine or epileptic seizure

 : an energy field that is held to emanate from a living being

 the monastery perched high on a mountaintop had an aura of unreality and mystery about it

 alternative medical treatments that rely on the practitioner's ability to detect a patient's aura

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'aura'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'aura.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Latin, puff of air, breeze, from Greek; probably akin to Greek aēr air

 : a subjective sensation (as of voices or colored lights or crawling and numbness) experienced at the onset of a neurological condition and especially a migraine or epileptic seizure